 Mark is an International Master of Chess.
 He was awarded the IM title at the FIDE Congress during the Istanbul Olympiad in 2000.
 He began competing for Ireland at the age of 14 and has participated in many World Junior Championships, European Championships and Glorney Cups.
 Mark has won the Armstrong Cup twice, firstly with Rathmines Chess Club in 1993 and, secondly, with Kilkenny Chess Club in 2011.
 More recently he competed in the 2019 Philip Hogarty Memorial Grandmaster Closed GM event and the Irish Senior Championships in August, 2019.

-Mark has represented Ireland at a Senior level in six chess Olympiads: Moscow (1994), Yerevan (1996), Istanbul (2000), Bled (2002), Calvia (2004), Turin (2006) and Dresden (2008).
+Mark has represented Ireland at a Senior level in seven chess Olympiads: Moscow (1994), Yerevan (1996), Istanbul (2000), Bled (2002), Calvia (2004), Turin (2006) and Dresden (2008).
 He also played board 1 for Ireland at the European Team Chess Championships in Leon, Spain in 2001.
 In the ten years Mark spent in Gonzaga College, Mark was part of teams that won numerous Leinster and All-Ireland titles.
-He scored 7/7 on Board 1 at the Marlwood Schools Chess Championship in the UK gaining the Tournament Performance Prize, as Gonzaga won the title of strongest school team in the British Isles in 1993.
-Mark was ranked number 1 in Ireland at the age of 17 and is currently the number 6 ranked active Irish player on the FIDE international rating list.
+He scored 7/7 on Board 1 at the Marlwood Schools Chess Championship in the UK attaining the Tournament’s Best Performance Prize, as Gonzaga won the title of strongest school team in the British Isles in 1993.
+Mark was ranked number 1 in Ireland at the age of 17 and is currently the number 5 ranked active Irish player on the FIDE international rating list.

 Mark has extensive experience as a chess coach for players of all levels and ages, from beginner to advanced.
-Several of his past pupils have gone on to represent Ireland at Junior and Senior level.
+Several of his past pupils have gone on to represent Ireland internationally at Junior and Senior level.
 Mark was awarded the title of FIDE trainer in April 2020.

 If you are considering hiring Mark as a chess coach or chess lecturer, on the Games page, you will find a selection of memorable games from critical moments in Mark’s chess career.
-Each game includes an introduction with brief notes in which he outlines his chess philosophy, strategic choices or psychological approach.
+Several games include an introduction with notes in which he outlines his chess philosophy, strategic choices and psychological approach.

 Mark’s first major publication was the historical biography, The King of Spring: The Life and Times of Peter O’Connor, published by The Liffey Press in 2004.